Uyyalawada Narasimha Reddy

 Uyyalawada Narasimha Reddy was an Indian freedom fighter leader.
-Son of a former Telugu Palegaaru Mallareddy and Seethamma, Narasimha Reddy was born in Rupanagudi village, on 24 November 1806.
+Son of a Telugu Palegaaru Mallareddy and Seethamma, Narasimha Reddy was born in Rupanagudi village, on 24 November 1806.
 He belonged to the Motati Clan of Reddys.
 He and his commander-in-chief, Vadde Obanna were at the heart of a freedom movement against Company rule in India in 1847, where 5,000 Indian peasants rose up in revolt against the British East India Company in Nandyal district.

 The rebels were protesting against the changes introduced by the Company authorities to the traditional agrarian system in the first half of the nineteenth century.
 These changes included the introduction of the ryotwari system and other attempts to maximize revenue through exploiting lower-status cultivators through implementing exploitative working conditions.
 The revolt took thousands of Company soldiers to suppress, with Reddy's death bringing it to an end.

 Early life

 The father of Narasimha Reddy was related to the Palegar (Jagirdar) family of Uyyalawada in Koilakuntla taluk who had married two daughters of the Palegar of Nossam.
 He had three sons, of whom Narasimha was the youngest and only son of the younger daughter of the Palegar of Nossam, Seethamma.